Why and How to Convert a JPEG into PDF

-As everyone knows, the Internet is a place where everything is about being visual and eye-catching.
-Digital images are everywhere you look on the Internet-from web pages and e-communities to technological research and e-publishing.
+As everyone knows, the Internet is a place where everything is about visual, engaging and eye-catching content.
+Digital images are everywhere you look on the Internet: from good old web pages and social networking sites to technological research and e-publishing.

 With image file formats being the primary medium of digital imaging, the JPEG is undoubtedly the most widely used.
-Whether by individuals for personal use or professionals for business advertisements, JPEG is one of the leading image formats out on the Internet today.
+Whether used by individuals for personal use or professionals for business projects, JPEG is one of the leading image formats on the Internet today.

 What is JPEG?